ACTNET: end-to-end learning of feature activations and multi-stream aggregation for effective instance image retrieval: Related Work on Image Retrieval

 \subsection{Classical image retrieval}

 Classical techniques for IIR involve aggregating scale-invariant hand-crafted descriptors such as SIFT \cite{Lowe04} or SURF \cite{Bay08} into a single global image descriptor for fast matching.
 The most popular global representations that encode distributions of local descriptors in an image are Bag of Features (BoF) \cite{BOW}, Fisher Vectors (FV) \cite{Perronnin10}, Vector of Locally Aggregated Descriptors (VLAD) \cite{Jegou12PAMI}, Triangulation Embedding (TEmb) \cite{Jegou14} and Robust Visual Descriptor (RVD) \cite{HusainPAMI}.
-In BoF, each image is represented as a histogram of visual word occurrences.
-Fisher Vectors encode descriptors based on a Fisher-Kernel framework; VLAD is a simplified version of FV, computed by aggregating the residual vectors between local descriptors and their corresponding visual words.
-The TEmb representation encodes descriptors using democratic aggregation while RVD uses rank-based multi-assignment and direction preserving mapping to aggregate descriptors.
-Several advancements have been made to improve the performance of global representations such as incorporating a large visual vocabulary \cite{Philbin07}, \cite{Philbin08}, query expansion \cite{QE1}, \cite{QE2} and spatial verification \cite{Philbin07}.

 Methods based on hand-crafted descriptors offer limited retrieval performance due to poor robustness of local features detectors and descriptors, to complex image transformations such significant view point and illumination changes.